 Use our family holiday packing tips to plan everything you need.
 You can then draw up your holiday shopping list for the stuff you don’t yet have.

 Start a list of everything you need to buy for your holiday.
-This gives you a chance to spread out the purchasing over the course over a few weeks and to look for the best prices and discounts.
+This allows you to spread out the purchasing over a few weeks and look for the best prices and discounts.
 It also keeps you focused on not buying too much.

-This is where the family organiser app Cozi comes in mega-handy again.
-I tend to create one big holiday shopping list, let my other half know it’s there, then we can tackle ticking stuff off the list together.
+I tend to create one big holiday shopping list, let my other half know it’s there, and then we can tackle ticking stuff off the list together.